Min Hi Line: History

 The proposed area for the Min Hi Line is used by Canadian Pacific Railway, Archer Daniels Midland, Leder Brothers Metal, and General Mills.
 After Archer Daniel Midland ceases operations in the area, the century-old Atkinson Mill structure at East 38th Street will be the last remaining active grain mill left in the city of Minneapolis.
 The grain silos and milling structures are a defining feature of the local neighborhood, and could be incorporated into future redevelopment.
 Long-term city plans envision parks and open space for the freight rail tracks.
 A community group, Min Hi Line Coalition, has publicized issues related to reuse of the industrial corridor.

 Pilot projects

 Greenway connection

-A pathway built in 2019 along the east side of Hiawatha Avenue from East 32nd Avenue to East 28th Avenue, though technically part of the Hiawatha LRT Trail, is also referred to as the northernmost segment of the Min Hi Line.
+A pathway built in 2019 along the east side of Hiawatha Avenue from East 32nd Street to East 28th Street, though technically part of the Hiawatha LRT Trail, is also referred to as the northernmost segment of the Min Hi Line.

 Minnehaha Park connection

-A housing and retail development at East 46th Avenue and Snelling Avenue features a pathway to Nawadaha Boulevard that is considered the south end of the Min Hi Line.
+A housing and retail development at East 46th Street and Snelling Avenue is planned to feature a pathway to Nawadaha Boulevard that is considered the south end of the Min Hi Line.